Vatican officials told Irish not to report child abuse

 Veteran Vatican analyst John Allen said that, while embarrassing, the letter was "not a smoking gun because it is not a directive.
 Not an order.
 This is one Vatican official giving his opinion.
 It is not a policy document.

-"It's another confirmation that, in the late 1990s, there was deep ambivalence in the Vatican about how far they should go in terms of reporting priestly sex abuse to civil authorities," said Mr Allen, a reporter for the National Catholic Reporter.'Not new'
+"It's another confirmation that, in the late 1990s, there was deep ambivalence in the Vatican about how far they should go in terms of reporting priestly sex abuse to civil authorities," said Mr Allen, a reporter for the National Catholic Reporter.

 The January 1997 letter signed by the late Archbishop Luciano Storero, Pope John Paul II's chief representative to Ireland, was written a year after an advisory committee of Irish bishops drew up a new policy that included "mandatory reporting" of suspected abusers to the police.